JobService/job-service/deploy/src/main/resources/production-marathon-testing/README.md

     Adjust '<DOCKER-HOST>` and `<JOB-SERVICE-PORT>' to be the name of your own environment.

-5. Try the `GET /jobStats/count` operation
+5. Try the `GET /partitions/{partitionId}/jobStats/count` operation
-    Click on this operation and then click on the 'Try it out!' button.
+    Click on this operation, choose a partition Id, and then click on the 'Try it out!' button.

     You should see the response is zero as you have not yet created any jobs.

 6. Create a Job
-    Go to the `PUT /jobs/{jobId}` operation.
+    Go to the `PUT /partitions/{partitionId}/jobs/{jobId}` operation.

+    - Choose a partition Id and set it in the `partitionId` parameter.
     - Choose a Job Id, for example, `DemoJob`, and set it in the `jobId` parameter.
     - Enter the following Job Definition into the `newJob` parameter: